 Birth control isn’t something that many of us are taught to understand in detail during education, despite the important role it plays in many of our lives.

-It’s no surprise that some are curious or confused about the impacts of their lifestyle habits on their birth control – particularly smoking and nicotine.
+So you may be feeling curious or confused about the impact of lifestyle habits on your birth control – particularly smoking or vaping.

 Nicotine is a psychoactive chemical that makes up the main ingredient in tobacco.
 It’s most often consumed by smoking cigarettes, cigars, or pipes.